christofolo/christofolo.github.io/musictheory.md

 "Melody" is like making art without mixing the paints.
 In music, the melody is made up of a string of notes.

-Give it a try: play a one note on your high E string (the string closest to your toes).
+Give it a try: play one note at a time on your high E string (the string closest to your toes).
 You can start on the open string, then play up the fretboard on each fret (as high as you'd like!) and then come back down and finish on the open high E string.

 Artists also mix paints to create new colors.
 Musicians can do the same thing by playing multiple notes at the same time.
 This is called "harmony".